-The ASNH Program satisfies this requirement for a competitive loan pool, and provides low-interest loans to meet the financing needs of housing projects which address key state housing policies.
-Funds may be awarded to projects developing rental units or for sale homes which are made available to individuals or families with incomes at or below 80% AMI.
+The ASNH Program satisfies this requirement for a competitive loan pool and provides low-interest loans to meet the financing needs of housing projects that address key state housing policies.
+Funds are awarded to projects developing for sale homes which are made available to first-time homebuyers with incomes at or below 80% AMI.